NuclearPhoenixx/RouteryPi/README.md

 Detailed speedtest results will come soon!

-So far the WiFi range seems to proves quite good, I'll test it once more and put some more details here!
+So far the WiFi range seems to be quite good, I'll test it once more and put some more detail here!

 ## Optional

-* You could add an automatic speedtest with [!speedtest-cli-extras](https://github.com/HenrikBengtsson/speedtest-cli-extras) by utilizing crontab and outputting the results in a file.
+* You could add an automatic speedtest with [speedtest-cli-extras](https://github.com/HenrikBengtsson/speedtest-cli-extras) by utilizing crontab and outputting the results in a file.
 You'll have more convincing arguments when contacting your ISP because your connection is not what you paid for ;)

 * You could remove some unused software from your pi to decrease the disk size even more - although this will only clean up some 10s of MBytes.
 Stuff you could remove would be e.g. vim-common, triggerhappy, bluez and so on.
 You can get a list of all installed packages by typing ```apt list --installed```.
 Don't forget to do ```sudo apt autoremove``` afterwards!